apache/jackrabbit-oak/oak-examples/standalone/README.md

     $ java -jar target/oak-standalone-*.jar

 This would start an Oak based repository which uses filesystem storage.
-All the content would be by default stored under `repository` folder.
+All the content would be by default stored under `oak` folder.
 The server would listen at port 8080 and support remote access via DavEx (at `/server`) and WebDAV (at `/repository`).